aditya-munjale/YouTube/youtube/README.md

   - How to check out store working fine or not?
     - extension (Redux dev tool)
     - useSelector (subscribing specific part of out code with redux store)

+    - store → the whole Redux store
+    - store.app → the state managed by appSlice
+    - store.app.isMenuOpen → the actual value (true/false)